RARE MAPS AND PRINTS

 The COLOURIST

-Now where appropriate I undertake the colouring of select antique maps and prints.
-Feel free to contact me to discuss your requirements if you’re looking to get items coloured.
+Most customers now have a desire for hand coloured items.
+We undertake a limited amount of colouring of select antique maps and decorative prints.
+Feel free to contact us to discuss your requirements if you’re looking to get items hand coloured.

 Importantly with antique maps there are those maps which simply should not be coloured and were never intended to be coloured.
-Sadly many maps have been greatly devalued by colour being added that is poorly executed or simply lacks knowledge of what’s in keeping with the period.
+Sadly many maps have been greatly devalued by hand colour being added that was poorly executed, or simply lacks knowledge of what’s in keeping with the period.

-For me the focus of my efforts is producing work that enhances a map or print, makes it more desirable and maintains where possible the correct historical style.
-Sometimes like many creative processes the ‘less is more’ approach works best and is well received especially with adding colour to engraved prints.
-I like to let an image breath.
-The work of an engraver is not to be hidden but where possible enhanced by the use of colour or sometimes just a wash tint of colour.
+For me the focus of our efforts is producing work that enhances a map or print, makes it more desirable and maintains where possible the correct historical style.
+Sometimes like many creative processes the ‘less is more’ approach works best and is well received.
+This is especially true when adding hand colour to engraved prints.
+It's important to let the image breath.
+The work of an engraver is not to be hidden but where possible enhanced by the use of delicate hand colour or sometimes just a wash tint of colour.

 Picture